 To tie it all together, for many changemakers, maximizing success requires a tool like coaching.
 The pro tips above can be used by anyone, but through coaching, they all take center stage to provide a comprehensive experience.

 Creating change doesn’t just happen.
 It takes intentional decisions, strategies, plans, habits, and more.
 That’s exactly why coaching has become a preferred resource for changemakers across the world.
-It’s flexible enough to mold to any person’s situation, yet rigid enough to create consistent life-changing results.
+It’s flexible enough to mold to any person’s situation, yet rigid enough to create consistent life and society-changing results.